akspa0/floppyai/memory-bank/kryoflux_stream_format.md

 - Iterate header/order subtleties to match DTC expectations before re-testing write-from-stream (`-i0 -w`).

 ## Notes
 - We do not emit the non-spec OOB type 0x08 (sample clock).
-KFInfo (0x04) conveys clocks as ASCII.
-- ASCII preamble (legacy) is supported but off by default; we prefer OOB-first headers.
+- ASCII preamble (legacy) is supported but OFF by default; we prefer OOB-first headers with the version KFInfo at byte 0.